Pamlico Sound: History and current use

-In March 1524, Italian Explorer Giovanni da Verrazzano mistook the sound for the Pacific Ocean because of its wide expanse and separation from the Atlantic Ocean by the Outer Banks barrier islands.
+In March 1524, Florentine Explorer Giovanni da Verrazzano mistook the sound for the Pacific Ocean because of its wide expanse and separation from the Atlantic Ocean by the Outer Banks barrier islands.
 The sound was named for the Pamlico that lived along the sound's mainland banks and who were referred to as the Pamouik by the Raleigh expeditions (circa 1584).

 Three locations of Pamlico Sound in the Outer Banks between Cape Hatteras and Cape Fear were once under serious consideration by the United States Atomic Energy Commission as an atomic bomb test site during the late 1940s and early 1950s.
 Portions of Pamlico Sound are used as a bombing and training range for Camp Lejeune.

 In 1987, Congress declared the Albemarle-Pamlico Sound an "estuary of national significance."
 For vacationers to the Outer Banks, the Pamlico Sound is a "watersports playground" providing opportunities for fishing and crabbing, boating, kayaking, sailing, windsurfing, kiteboarding, parasailing, paddleboarding, and more.
 In 2012, the economic impact of tourism to the Albemarle-Pamlico Sound area exceeded $1.3 billion.

 The sound also supports local commercial fishing, crabbing, shrimping, clamming, and oystering.
 90% of North Carolina's commercial fishing catches are attributed to the Pamlico Sound, generating almost $100 million per year.